Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 In early January 1963 Sir Henry Spurrier asked Stanley Markland to give up the Deputy Chairmanship of Leyland Motors ‘for extraneous reasons.’

-The next month Spurrier decided to appoint Sir William Black of ACV as Deputy Chairman and again asked Markland to stand down to make the situation easier.
+The next month Spurrier decided to appoint Sir William Black of Associated Commercial Vehicles (ACV) as Deputy Chairman and again asked Markland to stand down to make the situation easier.
 Markland refused and then offered his resignation, officially a retirement, so that he could get full pension rights.

 The end of Stanley Markland?